 - Give initial treatments to all three -week old puppies

-- Take monthly dog worm preventive medications as prescribed by your veterinarian throughout the year
+- Take monthly dog worm preventive medications as prescribed by your vet throughout the year

 - Ensure fecal examinations are done at least twice yearly based on your dog's environment and lifestyle.